-If you would prefer a very gentle practice then we would recommend our Gentle Hatha Yoga classes which include very gentle movement and stretches to release tension in the body and relax the mind.
-The poses are accessible and are not held for long durations, and there is an emphasis on time for relaxation.
-Our Gentle Hatha Yoga classes are suitable for complete beginners.
+If you would prefer a very gentle practice then I would recommend my Gentle Hatha Yoga classes which include very gentle movement and stretches to release tension in the body and relax the mind.
+The poses are accessible and are not held for long durations, and there is an emphasis on more time for relaxation.
+My Gentle Hatha Yoga classes are suitable for complete beginners.

-Our Hatha Flow classes are more dynamic and intense than our Hatha classes, with a combination of static postures and steady flowing movement.
+My Hatha Flow classes are more dynamic and intense than my Hatha classes, with a combination of static postures and steady flowing movement.
 There is also greater emphasis on building core strength.
-Our Hatha Flow classes are not recommended for complete beginners.
+My Hatha Flow classes are not recommended for complete beginners.

-The pace of all of our classes is steady; you'll never be rushed and you can rest at any time.
-We believe that it’s more important to give yourself time to find the right position and feel what is happening in your body, rather than moving super-fast and losing the connection and alignment.
+The pace of all of my classes is steady; you'll never be rushed and you can rest at any time.
+I believe that it’s more important to give yourself time to find the right position and feel what is happening in your body, rather than moving quickly and losing the connection and alignment.
 A steady, mindful practice can be challenging because holding postures requires muscle strength and mental focus.

-We teach with a strong focus on alignment and precision through giving clear alignment queues and we will give verbal adjustments to ensure that you are safely in the correct position.
+I teach with a strong focus on alignment and precision through giving clear alignment queues and I will give verbal adjustments to ensure that you are safely in the correct position.
 The class environment is open, non-competitive and supportive.

 See you on the mat!